Skip to content

 Mapping Service

-platform-core provides a centralized MappingService for transforming domain entities into response DTOs.
+platform-mapping provides a centralized MappingService for transforming domain entities into response DTOs.
 Mapping logic lives in dedicated MappingProfileBase subclasses — not in services or controllers.
 Mapping keys are branded constants for type-safe, collision-free lookups.

 Dependency Graph